carlzulauf/threasy/README.md

 * `:every`: number of seconds between repetition.
 Can be combined with `:at` or `:in`.
 * `:in`: number of seconds until job is (next) triggered.
 * `:at`: `Time` job is (next) triggered.
+* `:times`: number of times to trigger job before removing it from the schedule.

 Example: